NurcholishAdam/Green_Agent/META_COGNITIVE_ARCHITECTURE.md

 3. **Counterfactual Reasoning**: "What if" analysis for alternative strategies
 4. **Federated Learning**: Share meta-policies across agent populations
 5. **Human-in-the-Loop**: Interactive reflection with human feedback
+6. **Tighter integration of advanced enhancements** – e.g., using MODP to automatically tune reflection thresholds, or using LIMIT Graph to prioritize critical nodes.

 ## References